 Today, the Esquire is solidly entrenched in the Clifton community and is a leading independent theater in its field.
 “It’s a precious jewel.”

-1911 – Opened as a neighborhood box theater with a single 500-seat auditorium and small stage.
+1911 – Originally opened as the Clifton Opera House, a neighborhood box theater with a single 500-seat auditorium and small stage.
 Hosted live performances and showed silent motion pictures with live organist.

 2008 – Cincinnati Enquirer contributor David Lyman’s feature article called the Esquire a “film industry rarity” -- an independent theater that shows first-run feature films.